beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### Who is teaching BJC?

-The Beauty and Joy of Computing is taught across the country, with over 600 teachers from 41 states applying to attend our teacher preparation workshops.
-Teachers are also using our curriculum in Canada, Ireland, Guam, Hong Kong, South Korea, Indonesia, Senegal, Cape Verde, Nepal, Austria, Italy, New Zealand, the Philippines, and Germany.
+The Beauty and Joy of Computing is taught across the country, with over 1,000 teachers from 41 states applying to attend our teacher preparation workshops.
+Teachers are also using our curriculum in Canada, Ireland, Guam, Hong Kong, South Korea, Indonesia, Senegal, Cape Verde, Nepal, Austria, Italy, New Zealand, the Philippines, Germany, and Peru.

 ## Contact